 - course buyouts or releases

-To apply for a Seed Grant, please prepare a budget, timeline, and project proposal to be submitted with the Digital Bryn Mawr seed grant funding application.
+To apply for a project grant, please prepare a budget, timeline, and project proposal to be submitted with the Digital Bryn Mawr project grant funding application.
 Graduate students should gain support of their advisors prior to submitting proposals.
 Applicants are strongly advised to consult with a LITS staff member relevant to the proposal prior to submission.

 You can review the application questions here.

 Proposals for professional development opportunities and co-sponsorship of events will be reviewed on a rolling basis.
 All other proposals will be reviewed by the Teaching, Learning, and Research (TLR) Leadership Team three times per year:

 - Feb.
 15

 Post-Award Information and Requirements

 Applicants will be notified of decisions within 30 days of the deadline.
 Successful applicants for project grants are required to: